WorkOfStan/mycms/README.md

 composer require workofstan/mycms:^0.4.4
 ```
 Most of library's classes use prefix `My`.
-To customize the project, create your own classes as children inheriting MyCMS' classes in the `./classes/` directory and name them without the initial `My` in its name.
+To customize your application, create your own classes as children inheriting MyCMS' classes in the `./classes/` directory and name them without the initial `My` in its name.

 ```php
 $MyCMS = new \WorkOfStan\MyCMS\MyCMS(